camdengrieh/scaffold-flare/README.md

   <a href="https://scaffoldeth.io">Scaffold-ETH Website</a>
 </h4>

-🌦️ A decentralized weather insurance platform built on the Flare network using Scaffold-ETH 2.
+🌦️ A decentralised weather insurance platform built on the Flare network using Scaffold-ETH 2.
 This dApp enables users to create and trade weather-based insurance policies that automatically settle using real-world weather data through Flare's Web2Json oracle functionality.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, Typescript, and Flare Network's Web2Json oracles.